Arifrosthe1/compound-habit/README.md

 # Compounding Habits

-> Turn small daily changes into massive long-term results.
+Turn small daily changes into significant long-term progress.

-A small client-side web app to help you track habit goals that compound over time.
-This repository contains a lightweight HTML/CSS/JS prototype that demonstrates compounding progress, per-goal history, and projected progress using a simple daily "interest rate".
+Compounding Habits is a small client-side web prototype that helps you track goals which change incrementally each day (for example: weight, reading pages, push-ups).
+It supports both growth (increase) and reduction (decrease) goals and shows projected progress using a repeatable daily "rate".

-**Status:** In development — contributions welcome!
-Help grow this project together.
+Key ideas:
+- Treat daily improvements like a small interest rate that compounds over time.
+- Visualize both your actual logged values and the expected projection.
+- Tune rate and projection behavior before committing to a goal.

 ---

+**Status:** Prototype / experimental — contributions are welcome.

 ## Features

-- Create habit goals (increase or decrease a measured value).
+- Create goals for values that should increase or decrease.
-- Per-goal current value, start and target values, and daily compounding rate.
+- Per-goal fields: start, current, target, unit, daily rate (percent), optional ramp exponent for decrease behavior.
-- Log daily actual values or apply the daily compound step manually.
+- Log real daily values or apply the app's computed daily step.
+- Edit, delete, or reset goals.
-- Interactive modal with projected expected progress vs actual history (Chart.js).
+- Interactive Info modal with a Chart.js visualization comparing actual history and expected projection.
-- Edit, delete, and reset goals.
+- Live projection preview in the Add/Edit modal (mini sparkline and estimated reach date).
+- Persists data locally in the browser (localStorage key: `compoundingHabits`).

 ## Quick start

-No build step required — this is a static client-side app.
+No build step or external tooling required — this is a static HTML/CSS/JS app.

 1. Clone the repo: